learn-it-in-russian/tldr-ru/pages/common/ansible.md

 # ansible

 > Manage groups of computers remotely over SSH. (use the `/etc/ansible/hosts` file to add new groups/hosts).
-> Some subcommands such as `ansible galaxy` have their own usage documentation.
+> Some subcommands such as `galaxy` have their own usage documentation.
 > More information: <https://www.ansible.com/>.

 - List hosts belonging to a group:

 `ansible {{group}} --list-hosts`

-- Ping a group of hosts by invoking the ping module:
+- Ping a group of hosts by invoking the ping [m]odule:

 `ansible {{group}} -m ping`

-- Display facts about a group of hosts by invoking the setup module:
+- Display facts about a group of hosts by invoking the setup [m]odule:

 `ansible {{group}} -m setup`